MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/traces.rst

    MicroUI Traces displayed in SystemView

 The following text can be copied in a file called ``SYSVIEW_MicroUI.txt`` and copied in SystemView installation folder (e.g. ``SEGGER/SystemView_V252a/Description/``).
+Please note that SystemView requires a newline at the end of the file; otherwise, the events may not be decoded correctly.

 .. warning:: These traces are compatible with the UI Packs [12.1.5 - |UIPACKVERSION|] (see the known issue in the UI Packs :ref:`14.4.1<section_ui_changelog_14_4_1>` and :ref:`14.4.2<section_ui_changelog_14_4_2>`).